 What are the showers like?

-Do families need to bring tents to the fields?
+Do families need to bring pop-up tents to the fields?

 Final Thoughts on What to Expect at Cooperstown All Star Village